The End of Vendors as We Know Them?

 According to my most recent survey, only one out of seven small businesses can actually support their own IT needs, and only four of 10 mid-sized businesses say they can.
 For both these groups, the notion of a hosted SaaS-like service is the killer option.
 Almost 90% of both groups say they would buy a SaaS suite if it provided everything they needed, where the number of enterprises who'd go totally to a SaaS model is down in the statistical noise level.

-In short, SaaS could open up a whole new market for IT.
-However, SaaS is more profitable to a provider if it's not based on third-party proprietary hardware and software for which providers have to pay.
+In short, However, SaaS is more profitable to a provider if it's not based on third-party proprietary hardware and software for which providers have to pay.
 A transformation to SaaS hosting would probably increase the use of open hardware and software, not proprietary stuff.
 The SaaS windfall will inevitably accelerate the decline in traditional IT/network vendor influence.

 Those users who don't move to SaaS or another form of cloud hosting are going to be under pressure to reduce their own server and network costs, and so they'd be very interested in white box and open devices.
 Today, about a quarter of all servers sold are white-box, but among enterprise buyers it's only one in 10.
 About the same percentage of enterprises get their open-source software directly in source form and support it internally; the rest use a supported distribution like Red Hat.
 A recognized movement toward white-box servers and devices could increase their use by enterprises considerably, which might force current device and server vendors into something like a subscription model.

 That would be tough on vendors.
 Cisco's CEO Chuck Robbins recently took the time to assure investors that Cisco wasn't moving totally to a subscription software and service model, and will continue to support a robust hardware commitment.
 Without buyers, or even with fewer buyers, that would be increasingly difficult to manage.
 Cisco and other hardware vendors would shrink, and some would end up the victims of consolidation.